Sunday, 30 November 2025

 });

 4.3.
-Retrieve the token using Playwrite at the command run level
+Retrieve the token using Playwright at the command run level

 Note: This adds the token to my repository.
 Don't save the token to your repository if you don't realise that the Access/Bearer token will expire depending on what your EntraId sets.
 The default is 1 hour.

 Option 4.3.1.
 Like option 4.3, use the refresh token to silently generate a new Access token.
-You store the refresh token during the recorded login (by default, it lasts for 90 days) to generate a new access token when you need it.
+You store the refresh token during the recorded login (by default, it lasts for 90 days) to generate a new access token when needed.

 Option 4.3.2.
 Take it further back to generate the refresh token using the access code you get at the original login, renew the "refresh token", and generate a new access token to run your tests.

 If you decide to store your access token, refresh token or code, don't store them in your code repo.
-You know why if you got this far.
+You know why, if you've made it this far.

 This is the plan I'm thinking of using: